 Consulting you on a cleaner future for our region

 We carried out our initial Stage 1 Consultation on the Net Zero Teesside Project (NZT) in Autumn 2019, when we introduced NZT to the local community.
-Following the Stage 1 Consultation, we have undertaken further technical and environmental work on NZT.
-From the end of June 2020, we will carry out our final stage of consultation (Stage 2) on NZT.
-Our Stage 2 Consultation will provide information on our more developed proposals and will run to mid-September 2020.
+Following the Stage 1 Consultation, we undertook further technical and environmental work on NZT.
+From the end of June 2020, we carried out our final stage of consultation (Stage 2) on NZT.
+Our Stage 2 Consultation provided information on our more developed proposals and ran up to mid-September 2020.

 Scroll to find out more

 NZT is a ‘Nationally Significant Infrastructure Project’ under section 35 of the Planning Act 2008.
 Before the onshore elements for NZT can be built, we therefore need to apply for development consent from the Secretary of State (‘SoS’) for Business, Energy, and Industrial Strategy under Section 37 of the PA 2008.
 Development consent is granted in the form of a ‘Development Consent Order’ (DCO).
 The offshore elements of NZT will be the subject of separate consent applications.